E. C. Burnett III

-E. C. Burnett III was an associate justice of the South Carolina Supreme Court.
+E. C. Burnett III (born January 26, 1942) is a former associate justice of the South Carolina Supreme Court.
 He was elected on March 21, 1995, to fill the unexpired nine years of Judge Randall Bell's term; Judge Bell had died before being sworn into his seat on the South Carolina Supreme Court.
 Burnett defeated Judge Costa Pleicones by a vote of 102–58.

-In 1982 he presided over the trial of Edward Lee Elmore who was wrongfully convicted and sentenced to death row.
-The trial is used by investigative journalist Raymond Bonner as an example of injustice in his book Anatomy of Injustice: A Murder Case Gone Wrong (2012).
+In 1982, he presided over the trial of Edward Lee Elmore, an intellectually disabled man who was convicted and sentenced to death.
+The trial is illustrated and criticised intensely by investigative journalist Raymond Bonner in his book Anatomy of Injustice: A Murder Case Gone Wrong (2012).